 “No!” he yelled.
 It was the same despair he had used as he spoke to A-Qing, the same hopelessness in his voice multiplied a thousandfold.
 “Come back, give it back—”

 “Xue Yang,” Wei Wuxian said.

-It was his robes that Xue Yang was gripping now, forcing him to the ground again so that their eyes could meet, and Wei Wuxian saw nothing in his other than terror.
-“I’ll make you another one,” he begged, “even if it takes me another five years.
+It was his robes that Xue Yang was gripping now, forcing him to the ground again so that their eyes could meet, and Wei Wuxian saw nothing in the man’s other than terror.
+“I’ll make you another one,” Xue Yang begged, “even if it takes me another five years.
 I’ll make you another one, I’ll make a hundred, so you have to—”

 “It doesn’t matter if I have the Stygian Tiger Seal,” Wei Wuxian said.
 “Xiao Xingchen is gone.
 There is nothing you, or I, can do to bring him back to life.”

 “But you could,” Xue Yang cried.
 “You’re the only one who could.”

 If Wei Wuxian had met Xue Yang during those years of his youth, before the Lotus Pier had burned, perhaps he would have tried.
 He would have researched a way or given in to Xue Yang’s demand and made some poor soul call Xiao Xingchen back from the dead to condemn him to living.

 He was not that child anymore, however.
 He knew better now than to attempt the impossible.

 Wei Wuxian put a hand over Xue Yang’s shoulder.
 The man looked at him with his mouth open, with tear tracks leaving pale lines into the filth staining his face.
 He looked like a child; he looked like Wen Yueying did when Wei Wuxian lived with her, and she had exhausted herself crying for sweets that Wen Linfeng refused her.

 “What do I do?”
 Xue Yang asked him.